 Parking tickets may be appealed in writing within the first 7 business days of the ticket issuance.Procedure

-- Go to https://uwm.t2hosted.com/Account/Portal , click View Your Citations, click Appeal, and follow the instructions on the site to start your appeal.
+- Go to https://uwm.t2hosted.com/Account/Portal , log into your account, click View Your Citations, click Appeal, and follow the instructions on the site to start your appeal.

 - The Parking Committee reviews appeals monthly.

 - Appellants will be notified via email of the final decision (approve/deny) of the appeal.

 - lf the appeal is denied, the ticket must be paid before consequences.

 Before appealing a parking citation, review the following points provided by the Parking Committee:

 - Hang-tag permits are permission to park but are NOT a guarantee of a parking space close in proximity.

 - The responsibility for finding a legal parking space rests with the motor vehicle operator.
 Lack of space is not an acceptable excuse for violation of any parking regulation.